Toxic Nodular GoiterSymptoms, Doctors, Treatments, Advances & More

 - Changes in memory and mood

 Toxic nodular goiter does not cause the bulging eyes that can occur with Graves disease.
-Graves disease is an autoimmune disorder that leads to an overactive thyroid gland (hyperthyroidism).
+Graves disease is an autoimmune disorder that leads to an overactive thyroid gland (hyperthyroidism) without any nodules.

 Beta-blockers can control some of the symptoms of hyperthyroidism until thyroid hormone levels in the body are under control.